PhoenixZ810/RISEBench/README.md

 </div>

 ## 🎉 News
+- **\[2025/07/8\]** We’ve launched a *HuggingFace Space* that hosts every image generated during our model evaluations.
+Dive into the gallery and explore the visual diversity of RISEBench, just click and enjoy!
+[Visit the gallery →](https://huggingface.co/spaces/opencompass/RISEBench_Gallery)
+- **\[2025/06/15\]** **RISEBench has been officially evaluated by BAGEL**, achieving third-highest overall performance(Thinking Mode) with results comparable to Gemini-2.0.
+Check [OfficialRepo](https://github.com/bytedance-seed/BAGEL) for details about evaluation.
 - **\[2025/05/27\]** We have released two versions of our benchmark suite: the full version, named **RISEBench-360**, and a smaller version, named **RISEBench-64**.
 The RISEBench-64 version is also available in our [repository](data) as an initial offering.
 Feel free to choose the version that best suits your needs! :smiley:
 - **\[2025/05/27\]** Our paper has been updated!
 Please refer to [Arxiv](https://arxiv.org/pdf/2504.02826) for comprehensive details.
 - **\[2025/05/19\]** **RISEBench Final Version(Scaled Up to 360 Samples) has been released!** Please refer to [HF-RISEBench](https://huggingface.co/datasets/PhoenixZ/RISEBench) for full data of RISEBench.